Historians love to stumble on vital cultural exchanges that went under the radar – or were only vaguely noticed – by earlier researchers.

 Here's an exciting new example: the handover of cutting-edge California modern architecture concepts from brilliant young Los Angeles architect Gordon Converse Drake to talented Sydney designer Douglas Burrage Snelling between 1947 and 1952.

-Drake (then 34) died in a skiing accident in 1952 – the same year that Snelling (then 35) was registered in New South Wales to practice as an architect.
+Drake died (age 34) in a skiing accident in 1952 – the same year that Snelling (then 35) was registered in New South Wales to practice as an architect.
 Both had led successful small practices right through the 1940s.
 They both were living in Los Angeles during late 1947 and early 1948 – and might have met at one or more architecture events during that northern winter.

 From 1947 to 1952, their designs for houses and residential interiors were remarkably similar.
 Both proposed modular floor plans, using strategies earlier tested by Drake's employer and friend, Harwell Hamilton Harris.
 Harris had been apprenticed to one of Wright's former students, Richard Neutra, whose 1940s works also directly influenced both Drake and Snelling.